-Investment advisors often classify their approach to studying an equity, instrument or market as either a fundamental or technical.
-For example…
+Investment advisors often classify their approach to studying an equity, instrument or market as either fundamental or technical…

 Do you see the difference?
-Fundamental analysis is rooted in SWOT: Study strengths, weaknesses, opportunities, and threats.
+Fundamental analysis is rooted in SWOT: A study of Strengths, weaknesses, opportunities, and threats.
 Technical analysis dismisses all of that.
 If technical jargon and approach sound a bit like a Gypsy fortune teller, that’s because it is exactly that!
 It is not rooted in revenue and market realities.
 Even if an analyst or advisor earnest, the approach is complete hokum.

 I have researched, invested, consulted and been an economic columnist for years.
 I have also.
 But until now, I have hesitated to call out technical charts and advisors for what they are…

 Have you noticed that analysts who produce technical charts make their income by working for someone?
 Why don’t they make a living from their incredible ability to recognize patterns and extrapolate trends?
 This rhetorical question has a startlingly simple answer: Every random walk appears to have patterns.
 The wiring of our brain guarantees that anyone can find patterns in historical data.
-But the constant analysis of patterns by countless investors guarantees that the next pattern will be unrelated to the last ones.
-That’s why short term movement is called a “random walk”.
-Behaviorists and neuroscientists recognize that apparent relationships of past trends can only be correlated to future patterns in the context of historical analysis (i.e. after it has occurred)..
+But the constant analysis of patterns by countless investors guarantees that the next pattern will be unrelated to past ones.
+That’s why legitimate economists call short term movement a “random walk”.
+Behaviorists and neuroscientists recognize that apparent relationships of past trends can only be correlated to future patterns in the context of historical analysis (i.e. after it has occurred).

-The problem with focusing on short-term movement is that you will certainly lose to insiders, lightning-fast program traders, built in arbitrage mechanisms and every unexpected good news/bad news bulletin.
+The problem with focusing on short-term movement is that you will certainly lose to insiders, lightning-fast program trades, built in arbitrage mechanisms and every unexpected good news/bad news bulletin.